A tilt table test is used to evaluate the cause of unexplained fainting.

 Your heart rate and blood pressure will be monitored in each position to evaluate your body's response to the change in position.

 After a tilt table test

-If you faint while vertical, the table will be returned to a horizontal position immediately, and you'll be monitored.
+If you faint while upright, the table will be returned to a horizontal position immediately and you'll be monitored.
 Most people regain consciousness almost immediately.

-When the test is complete, you can return to your normal activities.
+When the test is complete, you can return to your regular activities.

-Depending on the results, your doctor might recommend additional tests to exclude other causes of fainting.
+Depending on the results, your care provider might recommend more tests to rule out other causes of fainting.